Easy Peach Puff Pastries Recipe For Baby and Toddler

 Instructions

-• Start by pre heating your oven to 180C or 350F degrees.
-Prepare your baking dish with baking parchment.
+1. Start by pre heating your oven to a medium heat of 180C or 350F degrees.
+Prepare your baking tray with baking parchment.

-• Place peaches in the middle of the triangle and roll from one corner to the other until fully rolled.
+4. Place peach in the middle of each triangle and roll from one corner to the other until fully rolled.

-• Using your fingers or a pastry brush, coat the pastries with butter.
-Place prepared on baking dish.
+5. Using your fingers or a pastry brush, coat the pastries with the melted butter.
+Place onto the prepared baking tray.

 • Strawberries